besartelezi/ajax-pokedex/README.md

 ## Fun Features I would like to add
 - [x] Show typing of Pokémon
-- [ ] Change background image of the website to a wallpaper that closely represents the Pokémons type
+- [x] Change background image of the website to a wallpaper that closely represents the Pokémons type
   * For example, a green background when the Pokémon shown on the Pokédex is a grass Pokémon
-- [ ] Show the entire evolutionary tree of the Pokémon, and
+- [ ] Show the entire evolutionary tree of the Pokémon
 - [ ] Show the abilities of Pokémon
 - [ ] Let the Pokédex do something special when Pokémon #591 appears.
 - [ ] Add a "Previously Searched button", so that the user can go back to the previously viewed Pokémon